Bikini Bottom Genetics Incomplete Dominance Answer Key

 Understanding incomplete dominance requires distinguishing it from other types of inheritance:

 • Complete Dominance: One allele completely masks the effect of the other allele in the heterozygous condition.
-For example, if a tall pea plant (TT) is crossed with a short pea plant (tt), the offspring (Tt) will be tall because the tall allele (T) is completely dominant over the short allele (t).
+Plus, for example, if a tall pea plant (TT) is crossed with a short pea plant (tt), the offspring (Tt) will be tall because the tall allele (T) is completely dominant over the short allele (t). * Codominance: Both alleles are expressed equally in the heterozygous condition.
+An example is the human ABO blood group system.
+A person with the AB blood type expresses both the A and B alleles, resulting in a distinct phenotype that is neither A nor B alone.

 Bikini Bottom Genetics: Applying Incomplete Dominance